RoyVoetman/laravel-repository-pattern/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/royvoetman/laravel-repository-pattern.svg?style=flat-square)](https://packagist.org/packages/royvoetman/laravel-repository-pattern)

 ## Introduction
-This package provides a convenient mechanism of grouping data manipulation logic which is equivalent to Laravel's native HTTP middleware.
+This package provides a convenient mechanism of grouping data manipulation logic, which is equivalent to Laravel's native HTTP middleware.
 However, to prevent any confusion with HTTP middleware hereafter this mechanism will be referred to in its more general form called a `pipeline`.
 In fact, Laravel provides its own Pipeline implementation which is used by middleware under the hood.

-A pipeline is composed out of several different pipes and a so-called passable.
+A pipeline is a design pattern that composes several different classes (`pipes`) and applies them consecutively.
+All pipes receive a so-called passable and result in a so-called returnable.
-In the context of HTTP middleware the passable is the HTTP response object.
+In the context of HTTP middleware, the passable is the HTTP request object and the returnable is the HTTP response object.
-Conversely, in the context of Eloquent the model-data is classified as the passable.
+Conversely, in the context of a repository, the `model-data array` is classified as the passable and the resulting Eloquent model object is the returnable.
-Typically, each pipe will filter or alter the passable that is send trough your pipeline.
+Typically, each pipe will filter or alter the passable that is sent through the pipeline.
-As a result creating an easily extensible design pattern where each pipe is defined in its own self-contained class.
+As a result, creating an easily extensible architecture where each pipe concerns itself with one task.
-For example, this package provides a pipe that automatically hashes password before saving them to the database.
+For example, this package provides a pipe that automatically hashes passwords before saving them to the database.
 Thus, centralizing your password hashing logic and thereby removing responsibility from your other classes.

 Additional pipes can be written to perform a variety of tasks besides modifying column values.